slfnk/vibe-guide-sma/places.md

 ---

-# Tacos Prensados
+# Tacos Lucy

 - Category: Cheap Eats
 - Price: $
 - Location: 20.91056248884948, -100.74633440531308
-This morning cart specializes in breakfast offerings, centered between two other competent carts on the promenade.
-The real winner is the savory chicharron prensado, which occupies a special pot above the others, get it served with rice or beans if you want them extra filling.
+This unmarked morning cart specializes in breakfast offerings, centered between two other competent carts on the promenade.
+The real winner is the ultra-savory chicharron prensado, which occupies a special pot above the others, it can sell out quickly.
+Get it served with rice or beans if you want an extra filling meal.
 Not yet on G.Maps.

 ---